starcraftman/vundle/README.md

    Curl is required for search.

    If you are using Windows, go directly to [Windows setup].
 If you run into any issues, please consult the [FAQ].
+   Also see the [Tips] page for some additional information.

 2. Set up [Vundle]: